 Finally, when you’re dealing with crazy-making, it can only sink in if you allow it to.
 I saved the last question for the end because it’s not likely that anyone can simply ignore the repeated threats, comments, and jabs.
 First, you have to rationalize (questions 1 & 2), then you have to decide if their opinion matters.
 So, does it?
 Does their opinion really matter to you?
 If you can honestly answer no to that question, then it’s time to move on.
 Chalk it up to them wanting to see you get riled up and then don’t give them the chance to see it.

 That’s it.
 Those are my simplified versions of how to handle crazy-making, threatening, and insulting messages.
-This is something I work through with you when you work with me one-on-one, so if you’re looking for the more intense version of this, put a 30-minute conversation in my calendar and let’s talk about how to get you there.
+This is something I work through with you when you work with me one-on-one, so if you’re looking for the more intense version of this, contact me and we'll talk about strategies I can help you with.

 *Disclaimer: I do not send my children to school when they’re sick.
 We follow the 24-hour policy our school has created, but as long as they’ve been fever-free for 24 hours and have not been throwing up for 24 hours, I send them to school.
 I don’t want other kids sick, either.